sneha1201/WES_Exome/README.md

 # WES_Exome
-Whole Exome Sequencing analysis from raw data to vcf generation Requirements : Python is installed in the root .
+Whole Exome Sequencing analysis from raw data to vcf generation using BCFTOOLS (python script ) Requirements : Python is installed in the root .

 Data Require